-Kelly Rundell serves as of counsel at the firm and is a litigator with extensive experience in the areas of civil litigation, employment law, civil rights law, and governmental liability.
+Kelly Rundell is Of Counsel at the firm and a litigator with extensive experience in civil litigation, employment law, civil rights law, and governmental liability.

 Women Who Lead in Legal Services, Wichita Business Journal 2022